Mac OS Sámi

 Mac OS Sámi is a character encoding used on classic Mac OS to represent the Sámi languages and the Finnish Kalo language.
 While not used in any official Apple product, it has been used in various fonts designed to support Sámi languages under classic Mac OS, including those from Evertype.
+FreeDOS calls it code page 58630.

 Each character is shown with its equivalent Unicode code point.
 Only the second half of the table (code points 128–255) is shown, the first half (code points 0–127) being the same as ASCII.